ktorch/ktorch/docs/tensors.rst

    :param ptr in-tensor: an :ref:`api-pointer <pointers>` to a previously allocated tensor -- its size will determine size of newly created tensor.
 Device, data type and layout also default to those of the input tensor but can be overwritten by explicit options given in last argument.
    :return: An :ref:`api-pointer <pointers>` to the allocated tensor.

-Creation can also use a final argument of a previously allocated tensor as an output tensor:
+The function call can also use a final argument of a previously allocated tensor as an output tensor:

 .. function:: tensor(mode;high;size;out-tensor) -> ptr